Juan R. Melecio Machuca

-Juan Ramón Melecio Machuca (May 29, 1934 – February 9, 2022) was a Puerto Rican lawyer who was the longest-serving Director of the Office of Legislative Services of Puerto Rico, from 1981 to 1988.
+Juan Ramón Melecio Machuca (May 29, 1934 – February 9, 2022) was a Puerto Rican lawyer who was the longest-serving director of the Office of Legislative Services of Puerto Rico, from 1981 to 1988.
 He was subsequently appointed a Superior Court judge by Governor Rafael Hernández Colón.

+Early life and education

+Melecio was born on May 29, 1934, in Vega Alta, Puerto Rico and raised by his paternal grandmother.
+He moved to the United States where he worked in factories in New York and New Jersey.
+Served in the United States Army stationed in Okinawa.
+He completed a Bachelor of Arts degree at the Interamerican University of Puerto Rico San Germán campus with studies in political science, economics, and religion.
+He subsequently completed a master's degree in business administration with a concentration in international trade from New York University.
+In 1971 he earned a juris doctor from the University of Puerto Rico School of Law.

 Political career

-Earned a Juris Doctor from the University of Puerto Rico School of Law.
 In the 1990s he was nominated as a tri-partisan consensus candidate to serve as chairman of the Puerto Rico State Elections Commission.
-Served in the United States Army.

-A former member of the pro-status quo Popular Democratic Party, he surprised political observers in 2003 when he announced his conversion as a statehooder and accepted an invitation to serve as the chairman of former Governor Pedro Rosselló's 2004 campaign to return to the Governor's Mansion, La Fortaleza, for a third non-consecutive term.
+A former member of the pro-status quo Popular Democratic Party, he surprised political observers in 2003 when he announced his conversion as a statehooder and accepted an invitation to serve as the chairman of former governor Pedro Rosselló's 2004 campaign to return to the governor's mansion, La Fortaleza, for a third non-consecutive term.

-He served as senior advisor to the gubernatorial campaign of former Resident Commissioner Luis Fortuño, who was Rosselló's successful running mate when the former governor lost in 2004, and was subsequently appointed by Governor Fortuño to head Puerto Rico's Trade Office in the Dominican Republic.
+He served as senior advisor to the gubernatorial campaign of former resident commissioner Luis Fortuño, who was Rosselló's successful running mate when the former governor lost in 2004, and was subsequently appointed by Governor Fortuño to head Puerto Rico's Trade Office in the Dominican Republic.

 He was one of a handful of politicians who served in all three branches of the Government of Puerto Rico, the Legislative, Judicial and Executive branches.

-Early life

-Melecio was born on May 29, 1934 in Vega Alta, Puerto Rico and raised by his paternal grandmother.